Blog: Maritime Cyber Security

 - Shipping narcotics and obscuring their actual destination to avoid detection

-This isn’t fanciful – targeted piracy has already happened too.
+This isn’t fanciful – targeted piracy has already happened using the same techniques.
 Several reports have been made where a ship is boarded by pirates, but instead of holding the ship to ransom, only contents of a few containers are taken.
 High value items, obviously.

 I’m going to look at different EDIFACT message features that could be manipulated to achieve this.
 Read my earlier BAPLIE messaging blog for a primer.

-Fundamentally, it deals with who/what/where/when in relation to a container.
+EDIFACT is the messaging system that deals with who/what/where/when in relation to a container.
 Without EDIFACT, containers don’t move

 Let’s say you want to identify a container with valuable cargo and re-route it somewhere